- someAWE Labs, Airborne Wind Europe

 The main question to be answered in this Work Package is: Which AWES Architectures exist and how do they compare?

-There is a plethora of necessary design choices to be made when designing an AWES – ranging from the choice of method for power transfer, the type of rotor/wing, the lift source, the launch/land method etc. Design decisions need to be based on a systematic exploration process.
+There are a plethora of necessary design choices to be made when designing an AWES – ranging from the choice of method for power transfer, the type of rotor/wing, the lift source, the launch/land method, etc. Design decisions need to be based on a systematic exploration process.
 However, the exploration process is complex because of a variety of ways in which the same functionality can be implemented.
-This WP aims to provide the basis for a tradeoff analysis between each of the implementation option based on parameters of interest.
+This WP aims to provide the basis for a tradeoff analysis between each of the implementation options based on parameters of interest.

 This WP will include:

 - Project Evolution / Development history / Reasoning

 - Evaluating applicability, performance, and impact metrics across AWES architectures

 - Highlighting resources linked to defined AWES architectures

 This WP will produce a broad-spectrum AWES technology assessment.